 Sabor Casero Pupuseria

 The pupusas (thick, stuffed griddle cakes) are the real star at Sabor Casero Pupuseria, a Mexican and Salvadorian eatery in Northeast Portland.
 Cushions of thick corn masa flour envelop a range of fillings, including gooey cheese, pickled jalapeños and silky refried beans.
-Compliment every bite with a healthy accompaniment of the housemade curtido — a lightly fermented and crunchy cabbage slaw.
+Complement every bite with a healthy accompaniment of the housemade curtido — a lightly fermented and crunchy cabbage slaw.